AnnouncementIntroducing MongoDB 8.0, the fastest MongoDB ever! Read more >>Introducing MongoDB 8.0, the fastest MongoDB ever! >>

 The storage system should be horizontally and vertically scalable at all times without any data loss.
 Modern storage systems like AWS and Azure provide automatic scaling depending on the application requirements.

 A NoSQL database is a good approach that satisfies all the above unstructured data storage requirements.
-To handle scalability and online archiving capabilities as the data continues to grow, cloud-based databases like MongoDB Atlas, a database-as-a-service like MongoDB clusters, and data lakes like MongoDB Atlas Data Lake are excellent options.
+To handle scalability and online archiving capabilities as the data continues to grow, cloud-based databases like MongoDB Atlas and a database-as-a-service like MongoDB clusters are excellent options.

 Best options for storing unstructured data